 - Easy Assembly: Simply pop up on the Raspberry Pi to use

-The reSpeaker 4-Mic Array is the voice user interface for Raspberry Pi Series, which has been equipped 4 analogue microphones and AC108 Audio Codec for high-definition voice capture.
-Attach with NLU software algorithms and noise reduction algorithms, it has the abilities of Voice Activity Detection, Direction of Arrival and Key Word Spotting, widely used in Voice Interaction applications.
+The reSpeaker 4-Mic Array is the voice user interface for Raspberry Pi Series, which has been equipped with 4 analogue microphones and AC108 Audio Codec for high-definition voice capture.
+Attach with NLU software algorithms and noise reduction algorithms, it has the abilities of Voice Activity Detection, Direction of Arrival, and Key Word Spotting, widely used in Voice Interaction applications.

 How does reSpeaker work?

 There are analogue microphones mounted on each corner of the square reSpeaker, to receive audio data around then transmit them to the codec.
-The codec integrates synchronized ADCs with mic boost amplifier, to deliver valid channel data to the Raspberry Pi/ Pi Zero, where it transits them over I2S ports by standard I2S or PCM format, along with a single port by TDM format.
+The codec integrates synchronized ADCs with a mic boost amplifier, to deliver valid channel data to the Raspberry Pi/ Pi Zero, where it transits them over I2S ports by standard I2S or PCM format, along with a single port by TDM format.

 The NLU algorithms will be applied to the Raspberry Pi once the audio data has arrived.
-The main functions include Voice Activity Detection(VAD), Direction of Arrival(DOA), and Key Word Spotting(WKS), suitable for various Voice Interaction applications such as voice-based remote control cars, voice user interface, keywords wake up and so on.
+The main functions include Voice Activity Detection(VAD), Direction of Arrival(DOA), and Key Word Spotting(WKS), suitable for various Voice Interaction applications such as voice-based remote control cars, voice user interface, keywords wake up, and so on.

 Since the audio data transmitted may contain the noise as well, the reSpeaker comes with the functions of Auto Echo Cancellation (AEC), Beamforming, Webrtc Noise Suppression (NS), and Automatic Gain Control (AGC) to reduce noise and perform better audio data to the Raspberry Pi.